sal55/langs/Parsing/Readme.md

 (I'd post one of my parsers, but they tend to be 4000 lines or so, so probably not too enlightening.
 I don't really understand myself.)

+### File Loading

+Once loaded for the first time,  so that the contents are cached by the OS, loading source code by the compiler should take no time at all (a few msec).
+But it's important that the whole file is loaded as you want the source to appear as a single string, a single block of memory.

+If you're already using something mmap (something I've never used), and that is not slowing things down (clex gives a decent result), then just carry on doing that.